 17. Payment of influencers varies

-Most of the influencer marketing statistics out there have to do with trends and other similarities within the field.
+Most of the influencer marketing statistics out there are related to trends and other similarities within the field.

 For example, 34.5% are paid in free samples, while an identical amount is paid in cash.
 In addition, 25% get discounts, and another 5.9% get giveaways.